Human mobility networks reveal increased segregation in large cities: Methods

 \subsubsection{SafeGraph}

 Our primary mobility and location data comprise GPS locations from a sample of adult smartphone users in the United States, provided by the company SafeGraph.
-The data are anonymous GPS location pings from smartphone applications which are collected and transmitted to SafeGraph by participating users\citeMethods{safegraph}.
-While the sample is not random sample, prior work has demonstrated that SafeGraph data is geographically representative (e.g. an approximately unbiased sample of different census tracts within each State), and well-balanced along the dimensions of race, income, and education\citeMethods{squire2019, chang2021mobility}.
+The data are de-identified GPS location pings from smartphone applications which are collected and transmitted to SafeGraph by participating users\citeMethods{safegraph}.
+While the sample is not random sample, prior work has demonstrated that SafeGraph data is geographically well-balanced (i.e. an approximately unbiased sample of different census tracts within each State), and well-balanced along the dimensions of race, income, and education\citeMethods{squire2019, chang2021mobility}.
 Furthermore, SafeGraph data is a widely used standard in large-scale studies of human mobility across many different areas including COVID-19 modeling\citeMethods{chang2021mobility}, political polarization\citeMethods{chen2018effect}, and tracking consumer preferences\citeMethods{athey2018estimating}.
-All data provided by SafeGraph was anonymized, does not contain any identifying information, and was stored on a secure server behind a firewall.
+All data provided by SafeGraph was de-identified and stored on a secure server behind a firewall.
 Data handling and analysis was conducted in accordance with SafeGraph policies and in accordance with the guidelines of the Stanford University Institutional Review Board.

 The raw data consists of 91,755,502 users and 61,730,645,084 pings (one latitude and longitude for one user at one timestamp) from three evenly spaced months in 2017: March, July, and November.
 The mean number of raw pings associated with a user is 667 and the median number of pings is 12.
 We apply several filters to improve the reliability of the SafeGraph data, and subsequently link each user to an estimated rent (i.e. Zillow Zestimate) using their inferred home location (i.e. CoreLogic address), as described in \refmsec{methods_dataprocessing}.